DosMike/TF2-Puzzle/README.md

 Note on weapon stripping: The plugin always tries to give at least the gravity hands to prevent T-posing.

+Custom output names and stuff is all case-insensitive btw, as I'm not a fan of forcing case.

 ### `!activator,TF2Puzzle,Strip`
 Take all weapons from the player